softserveinc-rnd/blog/fpga-cnn/README.md

 **OpenVINO** - where VINO stands for Open Visual Inference and Neural network Optimization - a toolkit from Intel to "extend computer vision and non-vision workloads across Intel® hardware, maximizing performance" [[Ref](https://docs.openvinotoolkit.org/latest/index.html)].
 It is developed for usage on heterogeneous systems, but only made by Intel®, so when it bought Terasic Inc, OpenVINO extends to supporting FPGA's as well.
 Personally I have no expertise with this instrument, so more details are in other our article [here](/movidius) and [here](/movidius-2).

 ### Mipsology
 Mipsology product called **Zebra** - a deep learning compute engine for neural network interface [[Ref](https://mipsology.com)].
-They promise that if the network was trained in any method, it could be run on CPU, GPU and FPGA with zero efforts without any changes inside the neural network and training process, what is more, it will be faster then before [[Ref](https://www.xilinx.com/video/events/mipsology-demonstrates-zebra.html)].
+They promise that if the network was trained in any method, it could be run on CPU, GPU and FPGA with zero efforts without any changes inside the neural network and training process, what is more, it will be faster than before [[Ref](https://www.xilinx.com/video/events/mipsology-demonstrates-zebra.html)].

 ### Vitis AI
 Vitis - SDK from Xilinx.
 More info [here](https://www.xilinx.com/products/design-tools/vitis.html). <br>